ZenithSaw12/Nmap-Project/README.md

 > nmap -sV scanme.nmap.org
 > ```

-`sV` is service/version detection: it probes open ports to identify exactly which software is running and its specific version number.
+`-sV` is service/version detection: it probes open ports to identify exactly which software is running and its specific version number.

 Output: